 “And here she is folks,” Brigid Hawke announced to no one in particular.
 “The mighty Champion of Kirkwall.
 All alone on the Waking Sea in a friggin’ rowboat.”

-Hawke shoved her wet bangs out of her face.
+Hawke shoved her wet hair out of her face.
 As she glared out at the steel-colored waves, her own words seemed to mock her.
 Champion of Kirkwall, huh?

 “Champion of Fuckall, more like.”